 At the request of the Minnesota Legislature, the Minnesota Office of Higher Education studied and has shared dual credit acceptance policies at each Minnesota public and private college and university.
 This research helps students and their families understand what grades and/or test scores students must achieve in dual credit classes in order to have the courses accepted for college credit.

-The research summary below helps answer a critical question: Does participation in dual credit really have an impact on low income and potentially first generation college student graduation rates in high school and college?
+This leads to a critical question: Does participation in dual credit really have an impact on low income and potentially first generation college student graduation rates in high school and college?
 The answer, from studies all over the United States, is strongly, “YES!”
 Please see especially first two research studies from University of Iowa and Teacher’s College, Columbia University.

 Here’s a Dual Credit Comparison Chart.